-On November 5 last year, ASUS released a 17.3-inch game notebook – ROG G701VI, it can be seen as a simplified version of ROG GX700, with air-cooled cooling module, the highlights of notebook is use the Nvidia GeForce GTX 1080 graphics card and 120Hz G-Sync 1080P screen.
+On November 5 last year, ASUS released a 17.3-inch game notebook – ROG G701VI, it can be seen as a simplified version of ROG GX700, with an air-cooled cooling module, the highlights of the notebook is use the Nvidia GeForce GTX 1080 graphics card and 120Hz G-Sync 1080P screen.

 ASUS said it was the world’s first notebook with a 120Hz G-Sync screen, and its GeForce GTX 1080 graphics card compared to the desktop version of the performance gap of less than 10%.

 Asus ROG G701VI with an Intel Core i7-6700HQ (optional Intel Core i7-6820HK) processor, up to 64GB of 2400 MT/s DDR4 memory, dual PCI Express M.2 SSD storage.

 It is equipped with an HDMI 2.0, a mini DP, two USB 3.1 Type-C (one of which supports Thunderbolt 3) and three USB 3.0 ports.

 For the freshest produce, find us on Facebook for the latest teardown news.